 Nuclear energy generates over 40% of Pennsylvania’s energy

-Pennsylvania's five plants contribute $2 billion annually to the state's economy
+Pennsylvania's four plants contribute $2 billion annually to the state's economy

 93% of Pennsylvania's clean energy comes from nuclear energy